isomerpages/ura-lkywcp/resources/features/_posts/2019-05-16-design-for-decline.md

 title: Design for decline - how shrinking cities are saving themselves
 permalink: /resources/features/design-for-decline/
 image: /images/features/2019/toyama-japan.jpg
-description: In some countries, the woes of urbanisation go hand-in-hand with a less documented challenge: shrinking cities due to low fertility rates, sunset industries and resource depletion.
+description: In some countries, the woes of urbanisation go hand-in-hand with a less documented challenge - shrinking cities due to low fertility rates, sunset industries and resource depletion.
 To combat issues such as hollowed-out neighbourhoods and excessive infrastructure too expensive to maintain, cities are relocating residents, downsizing their environs, pivoting to sunrise industries, among other strategies.
 ---

 | Writer |